-The Housatonic Women's Center is located in Beacon Hall (BH-371) (phone 203-332-5268) and is an informal drop-in center open to all women, and the Center also welcomes men.
+The Housatonic Women's Center, located in Beacon Hall BH-371, is an informal drop-in center open to all women, and the Center also welcomes men.
 It was created as a "safe haven" where students, faculty, and staff might go for advice and advocacy.
 The Center also functions as an educational resource with books, journals, magazines, and videos, and offers a variety of programs and workshops on women's issues.
+For more information contact the Women's Center at 203-332-5268.